 - Include an extra A$50 to cover the bank fees charged for processing telegraphic transfer payments (TT, wire remittance).

-Applications for Advanced Standing are required at least 10 business days earlier than a standard application.
-This will ensure that your Advanced Standing application is processed in a timely manner and can be included in your Letter of Offer.
+Applications for credit (advanced standing) are required at least 10 business days earlier than a standard application.
+This will ensure that your credit application is processed in a timely manner and can be included in your Letter of Offer.

-If you submit a new application too late, your Advanced Standing application will still be assessed, but you may not receive confirmation of the amount of credit granted in your Letter of Offer or before you enrol.
+If you submit a new application too late, your credit application will still be assessed, but you may not receive confirmation of the amount of credit granted in your Letter of Offer or before you enrol.

 Your electronic Confirmation of Enrolment (CoE)